segeljakt/derive_less/README.md

 # Caveats

-Currently only supports and tuple structs and enums with unnamed fields.
+Currently only supports tuple structs and enums with unnamed fields.

-Fields and variants only accept one `#[...]` due to current limitations in `macro_rules!`.
+Fields and variants accept at most one `#[...]` due to current limitations in `macro_rules!`.

 # Future work